jestann/jive-race/README.md

 ### File Structure

 This app has the following file structure.

+**Note:** The directory `src/css` holds the `.css` files compiled using `node-sass-chokidar`.
+All style editing should be done in the `.scss` files in the `src/styles` directory.

 ```
 ├── public
 │   └── ...
 ├── src
 │   ├── assets
+│   │   ├── fonts
+│   │   │   └── ...
+│   │   ├── icons
+│   │   │   └── ...
+│   │   └── images
 │   │       └── ...
 │   ├── components
 │   │   └── ...
 │   ├── content
+│   │   └── ...
+│   ├── css
 │   │   └── ...
 │   ├── spec
 │   │   └── ...